GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 Asynchronous execution basically just gets rid of the waiting part all together as our CPU can just prepare the task and return to it once there’s something it can actually do.

 You may also have noticed that all of this was done on 1 thread in async diagram.
-This is indeed expected as our program will not spin new threads for each async task.
+Our program will not spin new threads for each async task.
 It will just execute the method call up to the point where the actual asynchronous part begins, and then return to execute other code (in our case next method call) until the point where we await for the results of the asynchronous task.

 Once we sent all the requests and called `await` - our virtual thread will be paused and our physical thread will switch to work on other things until responses to our requests start comming in.